manni8436/Legend-of-the-Greek-Gods/README.md

 ## USER EXPERIENCE (UX)

-I designed this site to provide information and content that can be helpful to a wide range of age groups.

 The structure of the site was designed to be simple and easy to use and have a good content balance as to not overload the user and give them enough information as not leave them lost or needing more knowledge.